-Some automobile insurers like to argue that drinking and driving is intentional conduct, since that argument (if accepted) will allow the company to disclaim coverage for damages resulting from a DUI -- whether injuries and vehicle damage sustained by the driver and/or passengers in the vehicle you hit (under your liability coverage), or your own losses (under your personal injury protection or similar coverage).
+Some automobile insurers like to argue that drinking and driving is intentional conduct, since that argument (if accepted) will usually allow the company to disclaim coverage for losses ("damages" in the language of the law) resulting from a DUI—whether that means:

-The insurer's argument here is that the driver intentionally put him or herself in a position to cause the accident -- i.e., the driver intentionally drank alcohol, intentionally got drunk, intentionally drove after getting drunk, and knew (or at the very least should have known) that drinking and driving is extremely dangerous.
+The insurer's argument here is that the driver intentionally put themselves in a position to cause the accident—i.e., the driver intentionally drank alcohol, intentionally got drunk, intentionally drove after getting drunk, and knew (or at the very least should have known) that drinking and driving is extremely dangerous.

-If your insurer is denying coverage for bodily injury, you might need to hire a lawyer to try to convince the insurer to change its mind.
+If your insurer is denying coverage for losses that resulted from your DUI-related car accident, you might need to hire a lawyer to try to convince the insurer to change its mind.

 Even if your insurer agrees to defend you for damages relating to your DUI accident, it will still not defend you against a claim of intentional misconduct, or pay for damages relating to a charge of intentional misconduct.